Derpduck/Gang-Garrison-2/README.md

 ## Current Version: v1

 ### Console
-> Implemented an improved version of the console from E-Sports Mod.
-Press `F3` to open the console
+> Implemented an improved version of the console from E-Sports Mod
+> Press `F3` to open the console
 - New console commands, improvements and bug fixes for old commands
 - New visual style, features and improved UI:
-	- Fullscreen button to adjust the size of the console window (or press F4)
+	- Fullscreen button to adjust the size of the console window (or press `F4`)
-	- Input box expands to fit text longer than 1 line
+	- Input box expands to fit multiple lines of text
 	- Multiple colors per line are now supported
-- Press Tab to auto-complete typed commands
+- Press `Tab` to auto-complete typed commands
 - New input shortcuts:
 	- Shift + Enter to type a new line
 		- New lines are treated as new arguments
-	- CTRL + Backspace or CTRL + Delete to delete all typed text
+	- `CTRL + Backspace` or `CTRL + Delete` to delete all typed text
-	- PGUP and PGDN to scroll through output history
+	- `PGUP` and `PGDN` to scroll through output history
 - Fixed many bugs and QOL issues found in previous implementations of the Console in DSM and E-Sports Mod

 #### Console Commands